Things to Do in Kuala Lumpur

 During the walking tour, we will be happy to share with you some of the best-kept secrets of our old town and will be happy to answer any doubts/questions that you may have.

-However, if you are interested to explore more into religions and cultures in Kuala Lumpur Old Town, please book now for our mysterious walk at 1700.
+However, if you are interested to explore more into religions and cultures in Kuala Lumpur Old Town, please book now for our mysterious walking tour at 1700.

 Please bring along your sunglasses, hat, umbrella and water in case you need.

-Please meet our tour guru Mr David Tan/Mr Han/Joanne at Chan She Shu Yuan Ancestal Hall inside at 0930 and arrive 15 minutes earlier if you can make it .
+Please meet our tour guru Mr David Tan/Mr Han/Ms Joanne at Chan She Shu Yuan Ancestal Hall inside at 0930 and arrive 15 minutes earlier so that we can start the tour on time.

-We will proceed with the tour even if it is raining as we can always stop at the walkways or inside the temple, unless it rains heavily.
+Do not worry of the weather as we will proceed with the tour even if it rains as we can always stop at the walkways or inside the temple, unless it is a thunder storm.

 How to get there? ( Chan She Shu Yuan)